Bridges to Bluffs

 • The course will close 4 hours after the time that the last swimmer entered the water.
 All swimmers have 4 hours to complete the 6.2-mile course.
 Any swimmer failing to finish within 4 hours may receive a DNF.
 Race officials reserve the right to pull any swimmer that fails to make the time cut-off.

-• If you drop out or are pulled from the race at any time, please inform a race official.
+• If you drop out of the race at any time, please inform a race official.
 It is essential that we know where you are on the course at all times for your safety and our peace of mind.
-If you are transported to any medical station, the medical staff will take responsibility for you.

 Relay Swimmer Rules